umutkavakli/automatic-localization-optic-disc-fovea-center/README.md

 ### 3.2) Results of Fovea Localization in F1 Score

 I have used F1 score for our metrics but this metric is designed for classification problem.
 Therefore, I made some adjustments to use it for my problems.
-I add a distance factor <b>d</b> to accept prediction true if the model find a coordinate which is equal or smaller than this factor.
+I added a distance factor <b>d</b> to accept prediction true if the model find a coordinate which is equal or smaller than this factor.
 I have used this factor for both fovea and optic disc localization.

 <div align="center">